sindresorhus/eslint-plugin-unicorn/docs/rules/no-zero-fractions.md

 # Disallow number literals with zero fractions or dangling dots

-Disallows number literals with zero fractions or dangling dots, as there is no difference in JS between one having it and one not having it.
+There is no difference in JS between e.g. `1`, `1.0` and `1.`, so prefer the former for consistency.

+This rule is fixable.

 ## Fail